babuenir/blog/content/writing-blog-using-pelican.rst

 :author: BabuSubashChandar
 :date: 2016-11-02
 :category: Technology
-:tags: Pelican, Blogging, how-to
+:tags: Pelican, Blogging, How-to
 :image: static/images/pelican.png
-:summary: It is always a painstaking process to fall into visious cycle of blogging through wordpress, blogger or other blogging framework...
+:summary: It is always a painstaking process to fall into vicious cycle of blogging through wordpress, blogger or other blogging framework...

 --------------